Veterinary Medical Services

 - Pawing at the face

 During your pet’s comprehensive exam, the doctor will assess the teeth and gums to determine your pet’s dental needs, whether it be dental chews/treats or a dental cleaning.
-Dental cleanings are performed under general anesthesia, with the latest surgical monitoring and dental radiograph available.
-Our doctors will probe all teeth and are able to perform extractions if necessary.
+Dental cleanings are performed under general anesthesia, with the latest surgical monitoring available.
+We perform dental radiographs with every procedure to investigate dental health below the gum line.
+This allows our doctors to be prophylactic in their approach and catch issues before they become visible.

 In some cases, radiographs (x-rays) may be necessary to assist our doctors in making a diagnosis or ruling out causes of disease.
 X-rays provide valuable information about a pet’s bones, gastrointestinal tract (stomach, intestines, and colon), respiratory tract (lungs), heart, and genitourinary system (bladder, prostate).